 Shavonne--inspired by her life experiences, education, faith, and compassion for her community--founded Truly Valued in 2014, a non-profit whose mission is to promote positive self-esteem, education, confidence and character among at-risk youth.
 Incorporating the family unit, services include character development, mentoring and community service.

-Shavonne is a dedicated mother of three.
-She holds a Master's in Management from the University of Phoenix in 2008 and received a Graduate Certificate in Nonprofit Management and Leadership from Capella University in 2014.
-She is an active member of Zeta Phi Beta Sorority Inc., Gamma Rho Zeta Chapter.
-Shavonne is also a certified facilitator for Truly Valued’s Nurturing Families Program.
+Shavonne is a dedicated mother of two with three bonus children.
+She holds a Master's in Management from the University of Phoenix, received her Certification in Nonprofit Management and Leadership and is currently pursuing her Diploma in Divinity from Christian Leaders College.
+She is an active member of Zeta Phi Beta Sorority, Inc. and School Advisory Council (SAC) at Booker Middle School.
+Shavonne is also a published author of three children’s books.

 A fourth-generation Floridian, Emily Chalker Lane found her life’s mission—working with nonprofits to improve the world and the lives of others—when she joined the staff of the Smithsonian Institution in 1990.
 Her career has included higher education, museums, and arts institutions, where she has raised millions of dollars for arts, education, scientific and environmental projects as well as capital campaigns.

 A Sarasota resident since 2002, she is passionate about helping others, especially those who are not at the top of the food chain.
 Emily has a 20-year-old daughter and loves reading, learning, anything cultural, laughing, and the great outdoors.

 After surviving and besting a lifetime of trials—including substance abuse, dropping out of high school, teen motherhood, and human trafficking—Leslie Harrell uses her testimony to strengthen and empower others.